spyrux/sea12-demo/README.md

-Welcome to spyrux's laravel php demo project for sea12
+Welcome to spyrux's laravel php demo project for sea12 that i built over the weekend with cursor to showcase my skillz with 0->1ing

 # Sea12 - Shipment Management System